Pinefoot/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Implement the following tests in Cypress:

-- [ ] test that you can add text to the box
+- [ x] test that you can add text to the box
-- [ ] test that you can select multiple toppings
+- [ x] test that you can select multiple toppings
-- [ ] test that you can submit the form
+- [ x] test that you can submit the form

 You may use the following wireframe (also in a folder above) as guidance as you design your site but it is not required that you do so.